 The Gang Leader learns where Sybil lives, and Clay joins the gang to attack Toshiro’s compound.
 A gun battle rages between Clay’s gang and Toshiro’s guards, and Clay kills a guard.
 But Sybil is nowhere to be found.
 She and Toshiro are still at the honeymoon hotel.
 Thai police arrive, and Clay is arrested.
 Incarcerated, Clay’s beard grows wild as he wastes away, unaware that Sybil rejoices in her love for Toshiro.

 But love, like Sybil’s story, takes many twists and turns.
 Sybil finds evidence of Toshiro’s affair with her mother and her father’s banishment from Thailand.
 She confronts Toshiro, who simply says: “Koi deal with surprise.
 Koi overcome.”
 He does not understand – Sybil is not a fish.

-Clay’s friends at the Embassy hear of his arrest and concoct a secret plan to break him out.
-They succeed, and they convince Wongsawat that Toshiro has Sybil.
+Clay’s friends at the Embassy hear of his arrest and concoct a scheme to break him out of jail.
+They convince Wongsawat that Toshiro has Sybil.
 Wongsawat plans a raid.

-Wongsawat and the troops arrive, and a battle engulfs the gate.
+Wongsawat and the troops arrive, and a battle erupts at the gate.
 Sybil hides in the bushes.
-As the troops enter the compound, Toshiro sinks to his knees in the pond, and his blood turns the water crimson.
+As the troops enter the compound, Toshiro sinks to his knees, his blood turning the pond water crimson.
 Wongsawat orders his men to fish out the barely alive Toshiro.

 Free at last, Sybil dashes through the gate – and freezes.
-Walking toward her, scraggy and bearded, Clay.
+Walking toward her, scraggly and bearded, is Clay.
 He stops, exhausted but overcome with joy.
 She can barely breathe as tears run down her cheeks…